Lightstreamer/Lightstreamer-example-StockList-client-dojo/README.md

-Lightstreamer Stock-List Demo Client for Dojo
+Lightstreamer StockList Demo Client for Dojo
 =============================================

 A simple stocklist demo application showing integration between the Dojo Toolkit and the Lightstreamer JS Client.